 The NAIC’s Innovation, Cybersecurity and Technology (H) Committee charged the Big Data and AI Working Group (BDAIWG) to create tool(s) that would enable regulators to identify and assess AI systems’ related risks on an on-going basis with a scope that considers both financial and consumer risks evolving specifically from company’s use of AI systems to the extent such risks can be parsed from the comprehensive structure.

-This document and related tools are designed to supplement existing market conduct, product review, form filing, financial analysis, and financial examination review procedures.These optional exhibits allow regulators to determine the extent of AI systems usage for a company and whether additional analysis is needed focusing on financial and consumer risk.
+This document and related tools are designed to supplement existing market conduct, product review, form filing, financial analysis, and financial examination review procedures.
+As this tool supplements existing NAIC resources, regulators should continue to consider existing NAIC resources as authoritative but may consider drawing from this tool to assist in understanding and assessing a company’s use of AI systems.

+These optional exhibits allow regulators to determine the extent of AI systems usage for a company and whether additional analysis is needed focusing on financial and consumer risk.

 Sections of the Tool include: